-• The role of the advisor at the live hearing is to conduct cross-examination on behalf of a party.
+The role of the advisor at the live hearing is to conduct cross-examination on behalf of a party.
 The advisor is not to "represent" a party, but only to relay the party's cross-examination questions that the party wishes to have asked of the other party and witnesses so that parties never personally question or confront each other during a live hearing.
 A party shall not conduct crossexamination on his or her behalf.

 - Each party may retain an attorney at his or her expense or designate a nonattorney advisor to accompany him or her at the live hearing.
 The advisor may provide advice and consultation to the parties or the parties' witnesses outside of the conduct of the live hearing to assist parties in handling the formal resolution process. - A party's advisor must conduct cross-examination at the live hearing directly, orally, and in real time.
 Only relevant cross-examination questions and follow-up questions, including those that challenge credibility, may be asked.
 Advisors may not raise objections or make statements or arguments during the live hearing. - The College shall appoint an advisor for the live hearing at no cost to a party when the party does not have an advisor.
 The appointed advisor may be but is not required to be a licensed attorney or anyone with formal legal training.
-Advisors may be faculty, staff, students, or volunteers from the local community.

-g.
-Role of the Hearing Officer.

-- The role of the Hearing Officer is to preside over the live hearing in a fair and impartial manner.
+Advisors may be faculty, staff, students, or volunteers from the local community. - g.
+Role of the Hearing Officer. - The role of the Hearing Officer is to preside over the live hearing in a fair and impartial manner.
 After the live hearing, the Hearing Officer must issue a written determination regarding responsibility using the preponderance of the evidence standard of evidence.
-The Hearing Officer will be the final decisionmaker on all matters of procedure during the live hearing. - Before a complainant, respondent, or witness answers a cross-examination or other question, the Hearing Officer first must determine whether the question is relevant or cumulative and explain any decision to exclude a question that is not relevant or is cumulative. - The Hearing Officer may question the parties and witnesses, but they may refuse to respond. - The Hearing Officer must not rely on any statement of a party or witness in reaching a determination regarding responsibility if such party or witness does not submit to cross-examination at the live hearing.
-However, the Hearing Officer cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions. - Within ten (10) workdays after the live hearing, or with good cause shown as soon as possible, the Hearing Officer will submit a written determination to the Title IX Coordinator.
-The Hearing Officer must make a finding of responsibility or non-responsibility for each allegation, and describe the rationale for the finding based on an objective evaluation of the evidence presented at the live hearing.
-The written determination shall include the following: - o Identification of the allegations potentially constituting sexual
+The Hearing Officer will be the final decisionmaker on all matters of procedure during the live hearing. - Before a complainant, respondent, or witness answers a cross-examination or other question, the Hearing Officer first must determine whether the question is relevant or cumulative and explain any decision to exclude a question that is not relevant or is cumulative. - The Hearing Officer may question the parties and witnesses, but they may refuse to respond. - The Hearing Officer may consider any relevant and reliable evidence, including statements of a party or witness, if such party or witness does not submit to cross examination at the live hearing.
+The Hearing Officer must first consider the reliability of any statement.
+Factors to consider include, but are not limited to whether a party or witness commented on or challenged the statement prior to the live hearing, whether the statement is a rumor or something of which the party or witness does not have first-hand knowledge, and whether the person who made the statement has a motive or a conflict of interest that can be demonstrated through other evidence.
+The level of reliability will determine the amount of weight the Hearing Officer will give to the statement when reaching a determination regarding responsibility.